juechemparathy/ArchFiles/Arch-Template.md

 - alternate approaches discussed
 - facts and assumptions

+## Diagrams
+Creating and maintaining architectural diagrams to provide accurate and valuable content is not easy.
+To find the appropriate amount of quantity and quality of architectural diagrams,  brainstorm and agree with the team what is really useful for them, whatever that means!
+- sequence diagram
+- class diagram
+- object diagram

+Do not try to create diagrams for things that are self-explanatory in the source code or for the sake of any comprehensive architectural methodology.

 ## Decision
  This section describes our response to these forces.
  It is stated in full sentences, with active voice.
 "We will ..."